Contents

 The bulk of foundation degree provision occurs through FE colleges working closely with employers.
 Colleges excel at fostering hands-on technical competencies in vocational domains.

-Foundation Degree vs. a Foundation Year in the UK
+Foundation Degree vs. a Foundation Year in UK

 A: A foundation degree is a standalone qualification equivalent to the first two years of a bachelor’s degree, combining academic study with practical, work-based learning.
 Upon completion, students can choose to enter the workforce or pursue further study to obtain a full honors degree.
 In contrast, a foundation year, also known as a “year zero,” is an additional year at the start of a bachelor’s degree program designed to help students who don’t meet the direct entry requirements for a bachelor’s degree program at UK universities.
 It is not a separate qualification but serves as a preparatory year to equip students with the necessary skills and knowledge for undergraduate study.